apache/druid/docs/content/development/extensions-contrib/graphite.md

 You can omit the service name by setting `ignoreServiceName=true` `druid.HOSTNAME.dataSourceName.queryType.query/time`

 Elements in metric name by default are separated by "/", so graphite will create all metrics on one level.
-If you want to have metrics in the tree structure, you have to set `replaceStashWithDot=true`
+If you want to have metrics in the tree structure, you have to set `replaceSlashWithDot=true`
 Original: `druid.HOSTNAME.dataSourceName.queryType.query/time`
 Changed: `druid.HOSTNAME.dataSourceName.queryType.query.time`